Improving our processes for asylum seekers

 Reporting

-38. The Secretariat for the Panel will provide a regular report via the MBIE Chief Executive Monthly report, detailing the number of decisions taken in the period and the details of any cases where a decision is made to detain a claimant in Police custody or to seek a WOC from a District Court Judge.
-This reporting will also be provided to Immigration Leadership Team (ILT), Minister of Immigration, and Associate Minister of Immigration.
+42. The secretariat for the Panel will provide a regular report as required, detailing the number of decisions taken in the period and the details of any cases where a decision is made to detain a claimant in police custody or to seek a WOC from a district court judge.

 Review

-39. This Terms of Reference was originally finalised on 11 October 2022 and updated in December 2022 and April 2023.
-Further reviews will occur as required to ensure the document remains fit for purpose.
+44. This Terms of Reference was originally confirmed on 11 October 2022 and updated as recorded on page one.
+Further review will occur as required to ensure the document remains fit for purpose.

 Signed by